 A BIOS password feature provides security during the boot process.
-A password can be set using the Setup utility, and must be entered prior to peripheral boot or keyboard/mouse operation.
-The second option is conisdered "network password"; it allows the system to fully boot, but the keyboard is nonoperational until the password is typed.
+A password can be entered using the Setup utility and must be re-entered prior to disk boot each time the system is reset.
 To enable, disable, or change the password, refer to the Setup program options in Appendix G.